asciito/simple-scripts/README.md

-# simple-scripts
+# SIMPLE Scripts

-Only for my small scripts to practice or just for fun
+Enjoy and feel free to expose your comments about my coding style, that helps me to improve my knowledge.